 14. A switch mounted on the cabin port shelf is provided to energise a solenoid-operated valve in the engine fuel pump circuit to isolate one pump from the other in the event of a defect in the engine fuel pump system.
 The switch is normally locked with 28 s.w.g. copper locking wire, which, if broken, serves as an indication to the ground crew that the emergency has been operated in flight.
 A warning light (adjacent to the switch) indicates that the emergency is in operation.
-A fuel pressure warning indicator is situated beneath the fuel contents gauges.
+A fuel pressure warning indicator is situated on the starboard instrument panel.